This is a bit on my earlier experience so you know where I’m coming from when I lead teams or approach any project.

 - A tiny bit of flash (mostly on the ActionScript)

 I have a tendency of learning technologies very quickly, in part because so much of it is a reinvention of past technologies.
 Whenever someone tells you he/she invented something totally new, don’t believe it.
 It doesn’t mean what they did has no value, it just means it’s probably based on something else.

-I'm a fan of retrocomputing and emulators.
+I’m a fan of retrocomputing and emulators.
 I am the proud owner of a few machines of yore in various states of repair and disrepair:

 - Commodore 16